juju/docs/src/en/charms-deploying.md

 For information on building bundles with bindings, see [Using and Creating Bundles][creatingbundles].

-Alternatively, both the `add-machine` and `deploy` commands allow the specification of a spaces constraint using the `--constraints` argument:
+Both the `add-machine` and `deploy` commands allow the specification of a spaces constraint using the `--constraints` argument:

 ```bash
 juju add-machine --constraints spaces=db-space